gxx1506215897/Towards-Attack-to-MemGuard/README.md

   <img src="https://github.com/gxx1506215897/Towards-Attack-to-MemGuard/blob/main/Experimental_result/texas.png" alt='images' width="250"/>
   <img src="https://github.com/gxx1506215897/Towards-Attack-to-MemGuard/blob/main/Experimental_result/chmnist.png" alt='images' width="250"/>
 </p>

 From left to right, the figures represent the result of our experiment in the datasets [Location](https://github.com/privacytrustlab/datasets), [Texas100](https://github.com/privacytrustlab/datasets) and [CH-MNIST](https://www.kaggle.com/kmader/colorectal-histology-mnist).
 We can find our denoising method can really improve the inference accuracies of the attacker's classifiers.
-To test the effectiveness of our attack, you have to load the code of MemGuard [here](https://github.com/jjy1994/MemGuard).

 ## Code usage
 The code mainly include the process of denoising.
 Using the process of denoising, we can remove the noise added by MemGuard, the result of our experiments prove our conclusion.
+To test the effectiveness of our attack, you have to load the code of [MemGuard](https://github.com/jjy1994/MemGuard).
 ## Citation
 If you use this code or dataset, please cite following paper:
 ```